mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/sensors.md

 {:.events}

 {:id="Pedometer.CalibrationFailed"} CalibrationFailed()
-: Event for CalibrationFailed
+: This event has been deprecated.

 {:id="Pedometer.GPSAvailable"} GPSAvailable()
-: Event for GPSAvailable
+: This event has been deprecated.

 {:id="Pedometer.GPSLost"} GPSLost()
-: Event for GPSLost
+: This event has been deprecated.

 {:id="Pedometer.SimpleStep"} SimpleStep(*simpleSteps*{:.number},*distance*{:.number})
 : This event is run when a raw step is detected

 {:id="Pedometer.StartedMoving"} StartedMoving()
-: Event for StartedMoving
+: This event has been deprecated.

 {:id="Pedometer.StoppedMoving"} StoppedMoving()
-: Event for StoppedMoving
+: This event has been deprecated.

 {:id="Pedometer.WalkStep"} WalkStep(*walkSteps*{:.number},*distance*{:.number})
 : This event is run when a walking step is detected.
 A walking step is a step that appears to be involved in forward motion.